-All high power LEDs produce heat that needs to be dissipated in order to ensure that the LED junction (the part of the LED that actually generates light) is kept well below it's maximum operating temperature.
+All high power LEDs produce heat that needs to be dissipated to ensure that the LED junction (the part of the LED that generates light) is kept well below its maximum operating temperature.

 Significant damage to the LED can be caused by even a small amount of overheating, including:

 - Change in color output (Especially with white LEDs)

 If you are unfamiliar with cooling electronic components such as high power LEDs, then before reading any further, we highly recommend that you watch this excellent video tutorial about Thermal Heatsink Design featuring Dave Jones from the Electronics Engineering Video Blog.

 Heat is typically removed and dissipated from the LED using a heat sink or heat sink/cooling fan combination; the size and shape of which will depend on:

 - The LED wattage

 - The number of LEDs you are powering

 - The temperature of the environment in which the LEDs are operated

 - Whether the LED is mounted in an enclosed or open space